 Consult your dealer or the local electrical authorities if you are unsure of the type of power cord to use in your country.
-Failure to use the correct power cord/cable may result in electrical shock.

 Do not attempt to disassemble the AC adapter.
 The AC adapter has no user-replaceable or serviceable parts inside.
 Dangerous voltage in the AC adapter can cause serious personal injury or death.
 The AC adapter is intended for use with a computer and must meet EN609050 standards.